stleon/stleon.github.io/resume_eng.md

   EMPLOYER: **Kaspersky Lab** [[Wikipedia]](https://en.wikipedia.org/wiki/Kaspersky_Lab)

   RESPONSIBILITIES:
-  - Choice of strategy concerning software development and team management in collaboration with product owner.
+  - Choice of software development and team management strategy in collaboration with product owner.
-  - Non-functional requirements detection in collaboration with business analytics.
+  - Detection of non-functional requirements in collaboration with business analytics.
-  - Design the solution satisfying functional and non-functional software requirements.
+  - Design the solutions satisfying functional and non-functional software requirements.
   - Development of architectural solutions satisfying non-functional software requirements.
   - RND of technical practices in the industry and continuous improvement of existing technical solutions.
-  - Training development team to implement industry best practices.
+  - Training development team to implement best industry practices.
   - Interviewing new employees (Python, GoLang, JS, Erlang, QA, DevOps).
-  - Writing technical documents for architectural solutions.
+  - Writing technical documentation for architectural solutions.
   - Controlling implementation of the accepted technical solutions.
   - Planing and evaluation of development, testing and launching new software products.